Join Our Newsletter

 ECCLA will assemble a committee to review all applications and make funding decisions.
 Awarded family child care homes will be notified and funding will be provided to assist with their program.
 The family child care home must submit a final report and documentation after the projects have been completed with their program.
 To get to the online applications, please visit awards.ecclacolorado.org and crate an account.

 If an application was not selected, a family child care home may resubmit during another funding round.
-It is advised to speak with Shannon Hall, shannon@ecclacolorado.org, Director of Workforce Supports prior to resubmission.
+It is advised to speak with Shannon Hall, shannon@ecclacolorado.org, Senior Program Director, prior to resubmission.

 The Family Child Care Home Facilities Improvement Grant is generously funded by the Buell Foundation and the Daniels Fund.